ian41284128/WebDevHW/Week_5/ProjectProposal.md

 * how to have a path of footprints going down the length of the page

 * other cool aesthetic tricks (making the footprints fade in as u scroll???)

+* still don't really get how to use flexbox

+* and I def need practice designing for iphone